ibbidope/jobspy_mobile/README.md

 - Health check that admits when the service is down instead of gaslighting you.
 - Unified search for LinkedIn and Indeed; pick sources like toggling feature flags.
 - Instant launch to the native app or browser so you can apply faster than your coffee cools.
-- GetX-driven state/routing for snappy navigation—no setState whack-a-mole.
+- GetX-driven state/routing for snappy navigation - no setState whack-a-mole.
 - Input validation for search term, location, results count, hours old, and country (only when Indeed is selected).
 - Debug-only network logging; production stays as quiet as a server room at 3 a.m.